SATs Week: You’ve Got This! 5-step Game Plan

 Along with the support of school leaders, it is the Year 6 teacher’s role to switch their attention from the planning, teaching, and assessing cycles to solely ensuring that the week runs as smoothly as possible for the primary children in their care.
 A Year 6 teacher’s wellbeing will be largely derived from how well they achieve this, although support from others is crucial too.

-Finally, from myself and all at Third Space Learning, we hope your KS2 SATs week 2020 is a calm, successful and filled with optimism and that your children are happy, confident, and motivated to do their best without feeling the pressure to perform.
+Finally, from myself and all at Third Space Learning, we hope your KS2 SATs week is calm, successful and filled with optimism and that your children are happy, confident, and motivated to do their best without feeling the pressure to perform.

 Good luck – have a good one!